Your Gift to the World

 My Gift

 My mother spent most of her time keeping up with my older sisters and baby brother (at least from my point of view).
-I was pretty much self-sustaining.
+I was self-sustaining kid and kept to myself.

 I lived a life of: isolation, devalue, and shame.